-Kellogg and Young (2008) characterize cognitive approaches as semantic therapies because the focus and techniques tends to be on the language-based interpretations and belief networks.
-They note the influential work of Aaron T. Beck and Albert Ellis and state that what organizes the cognitive perspective is a foundational assumption that "emotional disturbances are seen as emerging from problematic, maladaptive, and/or unrealistic interpretations".
-Major forms cognitive therapy can be understood as a systematic approach of becoming aware of, assessing, and changing one's justification system.
+It is organized into language-based systems of beliefs and values that an individual uses to determine which actions and claims are legitimate and which are not, to give reasons for one's behavior, and ultimately to develop a meaningful worldview.
+Although individuals can learn how to engage in analytic reasoning via the justification system, the formulation provided by the unified approach is that the justification system is first and foremost a motivated reasoning system (Kunda, 1990), one that is guided by (although not necessarily dictated by) nonverbal drives, goals, and intuitive frames, and is functionally organized as a reason giving system, rather than a purely analytical reasoning system.
+The justification systems corresponds to the key insights of cognitive therapy.
 For example, traditional Beckian cognitive therapy works by teaching individuals how verbal interpretations and self-talk feedback on feeling states and subsequent actions.
 Beliefs (i.e., which are characterized as justifications in the current framework) such as, "I will likely fail at this" or "She will never like me" activate feelings of failure and defeat and tend to lead to behavioral avoidance and contribute to maladaptive cycles.
 The focus of cognitive therapy is to develop awareness of one's justification system and to determine the validity and adaptiveness of various beliefs.
 For example, it is common in cognitive therapy to teach patients to conceive of their verbal cognitive system as consisting of three levels: (a) automatic thoughts, (b) intermediate reasoning, and (c) core beliefs.
 Patients are then taught to link the content of their beliefs at those levels to feelings and actions, and then to develop systematic ways, via collaborative empiricism, to determine which justifications are accurate and helpful and which are not.